j2doll/XMLDOMReader/README.md

-# XmlDOMReader
+# XMLDOMReader
-Document Object Model reader for XML
+- Document Object Model reader for XML using C++ with Qt